girder/girder/docs/developer-cookbook.rst

     registerPluginWebroot(CustomAppRoot(), info['name'])

-This will register your ``CustomAppRoot`` with Girder so that it can then be mounted whereever an Administrator specifies using the Server Configuration Panel.
+This will register your ``CustomAppRoot`` with Girder so that it can then be mounted wherever an Administrator specifies using the Server Configuration Panel.
 See :ref:`Managing Routes <managing-routes>`.

 Supporting web browser operations where custom headers cannot be set